ChuckBates/topaz_edge_mesh_poc/Stand Alone OPA Service/READEME.md

 python server.py
 ```

-The server listens on `:5000` and serves API requests found in the postman collection.
+The server listens on `:5000` and serves API requests found in the insomnia collection.